calebesg/calebesg/README.md

 <hr>

 - 🔭 Interested in working as a front-end developer.
-- 🌱 I'm currently learning about (html, css, javascript, sass e reactjs)
+- 🌱 I'm currently learning about (javascript, reactjs, redux, tailwind)
 - 😄 Pronouns: he/his

 <br>